-The Nordic market for free-time and travel insurance is defined by fierce competition including both general insurers and niche insurers.
+The Nordic market for free-time and travel insurance is defined by fierce competition, and competitors include both general insurers and niche insurers.
 In travel insurance ERV Nordic plays a dominating role in the Swedish and Danish market.
 Profitable growth opportunities are limited with the traditional products and channels.

-In Sweden (different from DK) all four large P&C insurers decided to package a basic travel insurance cover into their existing home insurance offerings 15-20 ago.
+In Sweden (different from DK) all large P&C insurers decided to package a travel insurance base cover into their existing home insurance offerings since 15-20 years.
 This changed the business model for ERV Sweden significantly and switched the offerings to become largely a supplement cover to the (new) market standard base cover.
 97 % of all Swedes have a home insurance cover.
 The coverage is however only up to 45 days and is a basic travel insurance offering.

-In Denmark the P&C insurance companies have covers for travel included in more general insurance products and increasingly offer extended travel insurance as ad-on.

-Pandemic situation related to COVID 19 has increased customers' awareness and demand for comprehensive insurance products that could provide customers 'peace of mind'.
+In Denmark, the P&C insurance companies have covers for travel included in more general insurance products, and increasingly offers extended travel insurance as ad-on.
+Pandemic situation related to COVID19 has increased customers' awareness and demand for comprehensive insurance products that could provide customers 'peace of mind'.